backstage/backstage/beps/0005-split-backend-discovery/README.md

 -->

 1. As an integrator, I can now get a list of currently installed plugins across my deployment.
+1. As an administrator, I can use the default discovery API across both frontend and backend for complex situations like split backends, without writing my own.
 1. As an administrator, I can add/remove plugins without having to do a full redeployment of all of my Backstage nodes.
+1. A

 ### Non-Goals